Oscar (footballer, born 1991)

-Oscar dos Santos Emboaba Júnior ([oˈskaʁ dus ˈsɐ̃tuz ẽˈbwabɐ ˈʒuni.oʁ]; born 9 September 1991), known mononymously as Oscar, is a Brazilian professional footballer who plays an attacking midfielder for Chinese Super League club Shanghai Port.
+Oscar dos Santos Emboaba Júnior ([oˈskaʁ dus ˈsɐ̃tuz ẽˈbwabɐ ˈʒuni.oʁ]; born 9 September 1991), known mononymously as Oscar, is a Brazilian professional footballer who plays as an attacking midfielder for Campeonato Brasileiro Série A club São Paulo.

 Oscar began his career at São Paulo, and in 2009, he went to court against the club due to irregularities in his contract.
 After a series of controversies, he left for Internacional, where he spent the next three years of his career.
 His displays for club and country led to him signing for Chelsea for a fee of R$61.575 million.
-After four-and-a-half years with Chelsea, he signed for Chinese Super League side then known as Shanghai SIPG for an Asian transfer record £67 million in January 2017.
+After four and a half years with Chelsea, he signed for Chinese Super League club Shanghai SIPG (now known as Shanghai Port) for an Asian transfer record of £60 million in January 2017.
+He spent seven years in China before returning to his home country as he signed for his boyhood club, São Paulo.

-He is a Brazilian international and has represented his country at the under-20 level, at the 2012 London Olympics and at senior level.
+Oscar is a Brazilian international and has represented his country at the under-20 level, at the 2012 London Olympics and at senior level.
 On 20 August 2011, Oscar scored three goals in the 2011 FIFA U-20 World Cup final win against Portugal, becoming the first player to score a hat-trick in the FIFA U-20 World Cup final.
-Oscar later described his performances at the tournament as being a "gateway to the senior side."
-His playing style and ability have drawn comparison to compatriot Kaká.
-He made his senior debut for Brazil in 2011 and was a member of the team that won the 2013 FIFA Confederations Cup and that finished fourth at the 2014 FIFA World Cup, both on home soil.
+Oscar later described his performances at the tournament as being a "gateway to the senior side".
+His playing style and ability drew comparison to compatriot Kaká.
+Oscar made his senior debut for Brazil in 2011, and was a member of the squads that won the 2013 FIFA Confederations Cup and finished fourth at the 2014 FIFA World Cup, both on home soil.

 Club career

 Early career

-Born in Americana, Oscar came through the youth academy at União Barbarense and impressed from an early age.
-Oscar was spotted by talent scouts who took him to the state capital where he subsequently joined São Paulo in 2004 at the age of 13.
+Born in Americana, São Paulo, Oscar came through the youth academy at União Barbarense and impressed from an early age.

-He made his professional debut on 28 August 2008, in the second leg of the first stage of the Copa Sudamericana.
+He made his professional debut with São Paulo on 28 August 2008, in the second leg of the first stage of the Copa Sudamericana.
 He played the full 90 minutes of the goalless draw with Atlético Paranaense at the Arena da Baixada, but he and Juninho had their attempts saved by Vinícius in the penalty shootout, eliminating their team.
 His domestic debut came on 13 March 2009, filling in for Jean for the final eight minutes of a 5–0 home win over Mirassol in the Campeonato Paulista.
 That year, he also made 11 substitute appearances for the team in the Campeonato Brasileiro Série A.